curateteaching/digitalpedagogy/keywords/digital_divides.md

 McConnaughey, James, Cynthia Ann Nila, and Tim Sloan.
 “Falling through the Net: A Survey of the “Have Nots” in Rural and Urban America.”
 (DOC), National Telecommunications and Information Administration.
 Washington D.C.
 1995.
 Print.

-Marrall, Rebecca M. "Teaching the Digital Divide: Connecting Students to Community, Knowledge, and Service Learning."
-Library Philosophy and Practice (2014).
-Web.

 Perez, Annemarie.
 “Digital Divides: Annotated Bibliography.”
 Loyola Marymount University.
 Spring 2015, http://citedatthecrossroads.net/rasp15/annotated-bibliography

 Schradie, Jen.
 “The Trend of Class, Race, and Ethnicity in Social Media Inequality: Who Still Cannot Afford to Blog?.”
 Information, Communication & Society 15.4 (2012): 555–571.